Skip to content

 Design Selection for Mechanical Seal Reliability

 The first decision, however, rests in determining if one or multiple seals are required.
-This often has the potential for a devastating impact on overall performance and reliability.
+This often has the potential to devastate overall performance and reliability.

 One of the primary requirements when applying end-face seals on high-speed rotating equipment is ensuring sufficient and effective lubrication between the seal faces.
 Excessive rubbing friction between the rotating seal face and the stationary face must not occur.
 Friction can quickly wear and deteriorate the seal components, causing rapid and premature failure.

-Relatively clean process fluids with adequate lubricating properties can be contained with a single-seal arrangement.
+A single-seal arrangement can contain relatively clean process fluids with adequate lubricating properties.
 These seals are typically less expensive to install and simpler for teams to operate and maintain.
-If a separate lubrication system is required, a double seal arrangement will be needed.
+A double seal arrangement is required if a separate lubrication system is required.
 This will help ensure mechanical seal reliability.

 Application: Speed, Pressure, and Shaft Movement